Grab some coffee or tea and whip up this easy and delicious Vegan Blueberry Scones Recipe! They can be made gluten free too!

 - 2 cups flour or gluten free flour blend

-- 1 tbsp ground flaxseed * See note
+- 1 tablespoon ground flaxseed * See note

 - ½ cup sugar

-- 8 tbsp vegan butter cold (Earth Balance, Country Crock Plant Butter, etc)
+- 8 tablespoon vegan butter cold (Earth Balance, Country Crock Plant Butter, etc)

 - ¾ cup canned coconut milk